Warboy1982/Saturn-Sync/README.md

 ## Saturn Sync

-syncs a folder on your hard drive with storage on older model chitu boards
+syncs a folder on your hard drive with storage on older model chitu boards was developed for the original elegoo saturn, but probably works with the mars line as well.

 .cbd files are automatically transferred without user interaction: any additions, deletions or updates to .cbd files in the local folder will